hacknus/serial-monitor-rust/README.md

 - [X] Allow to choose Data-bits, Flow-Control, Parity and Stop-Bits for Serial Connection
 - [X] Saves the configuration for the serial port after closing and reloads them automatically upon selection
 - [X] Option to save raw data to file
+- [X] Use keyboard shortcuts (ctrl-S to save data, ctrl-shift-S to save plot, ctrl-X to clear plot)
 - [ ] Allow to select (and copy) more than just the displayed raw traffic (also implement ctrl + A)
 - [ ] Smarter data parser
 - [ ] make serial print selectable and show corresponding datapoint in plot